karlhulme/jsonotron/readme.md

 ## Sharing a Type System

-The `./scripts/jsl-download.sh` script downloads a release JSL from a github repo and extracts the enum and schema types into a folder.
+The `./scripts/jss-download.sh` script downloads a release JSS from this github repo and extracts the enum and schema types into a folder.
 You can take the same approach and then abuse this script to achieve the same thing with your own type systems.
 Typically you'll want to set this up as a command line you can run when you want to bring in the types.
 Those downloaded types should be committed to your repo.
+If using a private repo you'll need to create a personal access token as pass that in the header as well.

 By creating a type system, typically in a separate repo, it becomes easier to share those types across multiple services within your organisation.
 This can lead to time saving when documenting those types and ensures consistency when those services communicate.
-This approach works well for small granular types (like those found in the JSL) and small common types that are used repeatedly throughout your services.
+This approach works well for small granular types (like those found in the JSS) and small common types that are used repeatedly throughout your services.

 Be wary of trying to share every type though.
 This will typically lead to services being bound together by types where contextually they should be able to evolve independently.
 Assume that you will probably end up with multiple type systems representing different bounded contexts.
 Remember a single service can pull types from multiple services.

-## JSL Change Process
+## JSS Change Process

 To avoid breaking code, The following rules are applied to proposed changes to the core types: